mitchs-dev/config-merger/README.md

 # Config Merger

 Config Merger is a simple script which merges secrets with configuration files.
-It's original design is to work in init containers for Kubernetes deployments.
+It's original design is to work in init containers for Kubernetes workloads.
 However, you could really use this anywhere.

 ## Usage

+As mentioned, the primary use case is for Kubernetes init  containers, so we will focus on that.
+However, you could use this in any environment where you need to merge secrets with configuration files.

 ### Kubernetes